Nirmalkumardurai/bluebite-qa/Readme.txt

 Open the generated Allure report in your default web browser to view detailed test results.

 --npx allure open

+7.Check Screenshots of Failed Test Cases
+Screenshots of failed test cases will be available in the cypress/screenshots folder.

 ***********************************************************************************************
 CI/CD (using Git Action )